 Semi-trucks are large and dangerous.
 They pose a huge threat to other vehicles, pedestrians, and property if sufficient safety measures are not taken when driving them.
 Automobiles such as cars, SUVs, or even pickup trucks pale in comparison when it comes to the heaviness factor.
-If a collision occurs, the smaller cars and its passengers are sure to be on the receiving end of the impact.
+If a collision occurs, the smaller cars and their passengers are sure to be on the receiving end of the impact.

 As experienced semi-truck accident lawyers in Utah, we’ve handled many cases involving negligent semi-truck drivers.
-If these drivers cause an accident, they not only incriminate themselves, but also the company they work for.
+If these drivers cause an accident, they not only incriminate themselves but also the company they work for.

 Semi-truck accidents in Utah aren’t unheard of.
 The risk of such accidents increases in the following situations:

 - When there’s a huge number of trucks on the road, which is common when economic activity picks up